HighnessAtharva/VocabCLI/docs/user_manual.md

 **Options**:

+* `-a, --all`: 🎫 Generate for all words.  [default: False]
+* `-l, --learning`: 🎫 Generate for words set as learning.  [default: False]
+* `-m, --mastered`: 🎫 Generate for words set as mastered.  [default: False]
+* `-f, --favorite`: 🎫 Generate for words set as favorite.  [default: False]
+* `-t, --tag TEXT`: 🎫 Generate for words with a specific tag.
 * `--help`: Show this message and exit.

 ## `VocabularyCLI graph`

-📚 Generate Graphical Charts based on your vocabulary
+📊 Generate Graphical Charts based on your vocabulary

 **Usage**: